Bronisław Geremek: Polish Round Table Agreement

-Between 1987 and 1989, Geremek was the leader of the Commission for Political Reforms of the Civic Committee, which prepared proposals for peaceful democratic transformation in Poland.
-In 1989, he played a crucial role during the debates between Solidarity and the authorities that led to free parliamentary elections and the establishment of the ‘Contract Sejm’.
+Between 1987 and 1989, Geremek was the leader of the Commission for Political Reforms of the Civic Committee, which prepared proposals for the democratic transformation in Poland.
+He played a crucial role in the 1989 Round Table talks.

 Third Polish Republic

-Geremek then became one of the founders of The Democratic Union (later merged into The Freedom Union) and was the leader of the Democratic Union's parliamentary group from 1990 to 1997.
-After the elections in 1991, President Lech Wałęsa asked him to form a new government, but Geremek failed to do so and Jan Olszewski was appointed Prime Minister instead.
+During Poland's transition into democracy, Geremek co-founded The Democratic Union (later merged into The Freedom Union) and was the leader of its parliamentary group from 1990 to 1997.
+After the 1991 elections, President Lech Wałęsa nominated him to form a new government, but after Geremek failed to receive a vote of confidence, Jan Olszewski was appointed prime minister instead.

 From 1989 to 2001, Geremek was a member of the lower house of the Polish parliament, the Sejm, and chairman of the Political Council of the Freedom Union.
 He chaired the Sejm's Committee on Foreign Affairs from 1989 to 1997, its Constitutional Committee from 1989 to 1991 and its European Law Committee from 2000 to 2001.

 After a coalition government was formed in October 1997 by the Solidarity Electoral Action (AWS) and the Freedom Union, Geremek served as Minister of Foreign Affairs under Prime Minister Jerzy Buzek until 2000.
 In 1998, Poland chaired OSCE, and Bronisław Geremek served as Chairperson-in-Office.
 In March 1999, he signed the treaty under which Poland joined NATO.

 European Parliament Deputy

-In the election to the European Parliament in June 2004, Geremek was elected as a candidate of the Freedom Union, winning the largest number of votes in Warsaw.
-In the European Parliament he was a member of the Alliance of Liberals and Democrats for Europe.
-He was a believer in the idea of Europe, though he felt that there is a need to create a clear European identity and the need for people to believe in the benefits that Europe can bring to them - not just as nations, but also as individuals.
+In the June 2004 European Parliament election, Geremek, running with the Freedom Union, received the highest number of votes in Warsaw.
+As Member of the European Parliament, he joined the Alliance of Liberals and Democrats for Europe.
+He was a believer in the idea of European integration, expressing the need to build a distinct European identity and to foster public belief in the benefits that Europe can bring not just to nations, but also individuals.

-In April 2007, Geremek refused to declare that he had never collaborated with the Communist secret service, which he was being asked to do under a new vetting law.
-In May 2007, the Constitutional Tribunal of the Republic of Poland rejected most of the new vetting law, including the clause that would have made it mandatory for nearly 700,000 Poles to sign declarations certifying that they had never collaborated with the secret services under the old regime.
+After a new vetting law was passed in 2007, requiring officials to declare that they never collaborated with the Communist secret service, Geremek declined to make such a declaration.
+However, later that year, Poland's Constitutional Tribunal declared key parts of the vetting law unconstitutional.

 From 2006 to 2008, he was president of the Jean Monnet Foundation for Europe.
 He was a supporter of the Campaign for the Establishment of a United Nations Parliamentary Assembly.